juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

 element in the list.
 In other words, to find the subsets for a smaller list `L2` and, later, create more subsets that include the element that was taken off.

-2. So, I recursively call the function `smaller = genSubsets( L[ :-1] )`; and in this call I pass as input a new list `L2` that contains *everything but* the last element of `L1`.
-The result of this call is `smaller`, which is a list of all possible subsets of `L1`, except those that would include the last element.
+2. So, the function is called recursively `smaller = genSubsets( L[ :-1] )`; and, in this call, the input passed is a new list `L2` that contains *everything but* the last element of `L1`.
+The result of this call is assigned to `smaller`, and is a list of all possible subsets of `L1`, except those that would include the last element.

+    - The mind trick here is that instead of looking at `smaller` as all the subsets of `L2` (which it is), you look at it as all the subsets of `L1`, except those that would include the last element

 ```Python